Top 10 Athletes With Incredible Hand-Eye Coordination

 Warriors head coach Steve Kerr has described him as having the best hand-eye coordination of anybody he has ever seen.
 Curry’s incredible hand-eye coordination helps him to accurately gauge where he is on the court and the distance and angle to the rim.
 This remarkable ability helped him become the NBA scoring leader in the 2015-2016 NBA season.
-He is also a 5 time NBA three-point field goals leader and a 3 time NBA free-throw percentage leader.
+He is also a five-time NBA three-point field goals leader and a three-time NBA free-throw percentage leader.

 Steph Curry’s Incredible Handles, Hand-Eye Coordination Drills